IBM/event-streams/_11.1/02-installing/02-planning.md

 The combination of brokers spread across nodes together with the replication feature make a single {{site.data.reuse.short_name}} cluster highly available.

+You can also further ensure high availability for your environment by increasing the number of {{site.data.reuse.short_name}} [operator replicas](../installing/#scaling-the-operator-for-high-availability).

 ### Multiple availability zones

 To add further resilience to your {{site.data.reuse.short_name}} cluster, you can split your servers across multiple data centers or zones, so that even if one zone experiences a failure, you still have a working system.